freedomofpress/securedrop/docs/tails_guide.md

     - [Create bookmarks for Source and Document Interfaces](#create-bookmarks-for-source-and-document-interfaces)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+To log-in SecureDrop's *Document Interface* and retreived messages sent by sources, the journalist must be using the Tails operating system.
+The admin must also use Tails to access the *Document Interface* and create new users.

+If you followed the Installation instructions correctly, you should have already created a *journalist Tails USB* and an *admin Tails USB* and enabled the persistence volume.
+If you have not, or need to create another *journalist Tails USB* for a second journalist, follow the steps below.

+If you already know how to boot the *admin Tails USB* or the *journalist Tails USB* with persistence, you can skip down to the step 'download the repository'.

+Note that for all of these instructions to work, you should have already installed the main SecureDrop application.

 # Installing Tails on USB sticks